Trump expected to sign Hong Kong bill after it clears House, Senate amid Chinese threats

 The Hong Kong Human Rights and Democracy Act would require the secretary of state to certify at least once a year that Hong Kong retains enough autonomy in order to retain special trade status under U.S. law, something which allows the city to thrive as a world financial hub.
 Under the proposed legislation, President Trump would be responsible for imposing sanctions on Hong Kong and Chinese officials who commit human rights violations against protesters in the city.

 The White House has not commented on the bill.
-Its passage comes as Trump tries to negotiate a trade deal with China amid his bid for re-election in 2020.
-Trump told reporters on Wednesday he would be content continuing to accept the more than $350 in tariffs imposed on Chinese goods if a deal couldn’t be reached, according to Politico.
+Its passage comes as Trump tries to negotiate a trade deal with China amid his bid for reelection in 2020.
+Trump told reporters on Wednesday he would be content continuing to accept the tariffs on $350 billion worth of Chinese goods if a deal couldn’t be reached, according to Politico.

 “We continue to talk to China.
 China wants to make a deal.
 The question is: Do I want to make a deal?
 Because I like what’s happening right now.
 We’re taking in billions and billions of dollars,” Trump said.

-Chinese Foreign Ministry Spokesperson Geng Shuang slammed the U.S. for challenging its sovereignty over Hong Kong after the bill first cleared the Senate on Tuesday.
+Chinese Foreign Ministry spokesperson Geng Shuang slammed the U.S. for challenging its sovereignty over Hong Kong after the bill first cleared the Senate on Tuesday.

 “China will have to take strong countermeasures to defend our national sovereignty, security and development interests if the U.S. continues to make the wrong moves,” he said in a press conference.